-If the project is in exception, then the Project manager will compile an Exception report (see Managing documents process), with consultation with the relevant Workstream leaders.
-The Exception report will detail what result, schedule, or budget tolerances have been exceeded, and the proposed solutions (see Exception report section of Documents).
+will detail what result, schedule, or budget tolerances have been exceeded, and the proposed solutions.
 The roles and responsibilities for compiling the Exception report are outlined in Table 7.

-4. Authority to revise Project plan?
+5. Revise Project plan?

-If the Executive signs off the Exception report then this provides the Project manager with authority to use the remedial actions agreed in the Exception report to revise the Project plan.
-If the Executive does not sign off the Exception report then this means that the Executive either requires further revisions (see Managing documents process), or is not happy to proceed with the project.
+If the Executive signs off the Exception report, then this provides the Project manager with authority to use the remedial actions agreed in the Exception report to revise the Project plan.
+If the Executive does not sign off the Exception report then this means that the Executive either requires further revisions (see Managing documents process), or will decide to close the project.

-The Executive's decision is based on their assessment of whether or not the revised Project plan would continue to make an effective contribution to achieving the parent Programme's vision and conservation strategy.
+The Executive's decision is based on their assessment of whether or not the revised Project plan would adhere to (a) any current Donor contracts, and (b) all PMWC Principles.
 The Executive may consult the Leader, Project assurance, Operations assurance, and Project manager to help come to a decision.

-5. Compile revised Project plan
+6. Revised Project plan compiled